plawlost/yazzone/data/essays/fatherhood-founderhood.md

 Here's what both fathers and founders do that most people don't: they see systems, not events.

-When I was twelve and started lying about homework, most parents would have focused on the lying.
+When I was eleven and started lying about homework, most parents would have focused on the lying.
 My dad saw a feedback loop.
 He realized I was lying because the consequences of truth felt worse than the consequences of deception.
 So instead of punishing the symptom, he redesigned the system.

 He made it so that telling the truth about problems led to help, not punishment.
 Lying led to lost trust, which meant lost autonomy.
 Within a month, I was volunteering information about mistakes before he even asked.